fluent/fluentd-docs-gitbook/deployment/high-availability.md

 synchronous logging and return errors when the event cannot be accepted.

 That's why Fluentd provides '**at most once**' and '**at least once**' transfers.
-In order to collect massive amounts of data without impacting application performance, a data logger must transfer data asynchronously.
+To collect massive amounts of data without impacting application performance, a data logger must transfer data asynchronously.
 This improves performance at the cost of potential delivery failures.

 However, most failure scenarios are preventable.
 The following sections describe how to set up Fluentd's topology for high-availability.